 Related post: “The Treatment Trap”

-manipulative helpful patient education materials.
+My invitation came with patient education materials.
 But it’s not educational material so much as marketing.
 One sheet asks the question: “What do doctors have to say about these preventive health screenings?”
 Well, I don’t know because that question is answered with half a dozen quotes from clients/patients rather than the doctors themselves.

 What do doctors actually say?
 Dr. Lin concludes his post by saying: